sandialabs/xstack-klokkos/README.md

 # X-Stack KLOKKOS: Automated Test Generation for Performance Portable Programs Using Clang/LLVM and Formal Methods
-KLOKKOS is a portmanteau of Klee and Kokkos, is a project to develop automated test generation for performance-portable programs using Clang/LLVM and formal methods.
+KLOKKOS is a portmanteau of Klee and Kokkos, is a project to develop automated test generation for performance-portable programs - specifically Kokkos parallel programs - using Clang/LLVM and formal methods.

 ## Overview
 Kokkos is a C++ software library to write portable, high-performance parallel code.
 However, software developed in Kokkos often has maintainability challenges, since there are subtle differences between architectures that may not appear in traditional testing, or cannot be tested (e.g., predicted behavior on future architectures).